Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Tutorial

-It is plausible that the relationship between cSES and math achievement differs across schools with different mean SES (denoted as meanSES).
-If so, then the model should include an interaction term between meanSES and cSES.
-However, as shown in the Problem Demonstration section, the significance test for the interaction might be impacted by variance/covariance heterogeneity in random effects.
+\begin{Schunk} \begin{Sinput} > library("mlmRev") > library("lme4") > library("lmerTest") > m2 <- lmer(mAch ~ cses*meanses + (cses|school), data = Hsb82, REML = FALSE) > summary(m2) \end{Sinput} \end{Schunk} where \code{cses*meanses} specifies the model fixed effects (both main effects and interaction), and \code{(cses|schools)} specifies the random effects; \code{REML = FALSE} requests the marginal maximum likelihood estimation as described in Equation~\eqref{eq:obj}.
+From the results returned by \code{summary()} (not shown), we can see the coefficient for the interaction term is not significant ($p = 0.367$).
+However, as shown in the Figure~\ref{fig:probres}, the significance test for the interaction might be impacted by variance/covariance heterogeneity in random effects (second row of Figure~\ref{fig:probres}, second panel and fourth panel).
 Thus, we use the score-based tests to distinguish between the cross-level interaction and variance heterogeneity.
-To illustrate the ordinal score-based test statistics, we recode school-level meanSES into five ordered categories.